danrusei/danrusei.github.io/content/posts/error_handling.md

 }
 {{< /code >}}

-The main program suffered no changes, as `thiserror` was only used on defining the Custom error.
+The main program suffered no changes, as `thiserror` was only used to define my Custom error.

-Running the code with the mentioned mistakes
+Running the code once again without providing the file as argument, and with erroneous user input for quantity.

 {{< code language="bash" isCollapsed="false" >}}
 $ cargo run --bin order_thiserror